ManiaMate/mlb-game-predictor/whitepaper.md

 Our dataset comprises 4,301 completed regular-season games from the 2025 MLB season, sourced from Shane McDonald's sports data repository.
 Each record includes game metadata (date, teams, final scores), starting pitchers, and betting odds (moneyline, run line, over/under).

 Starting pitcher game logs were scraped from Baseball Savant using Selenium, capturing per-start statistics including innings pitched (IP), earned runs (ER), strikeouts (SO), walks (BB), hits (H), and home runs (HR).
+Specifically, we used the `selenium` package to widely scrape each individual stats per-game and ensuring that each new predicted game would only take in that pitcher's previous stats.

 ### 2.2 Feature Engineering